abessifi/oh-my-box/README.md

     -o, --opensuse   Prepare an OpenSUSE box
     -s, --sles       Prepare a SLES box
     -u, --ubuntu     Prepare a Ubuntu box
+    -p, --platform   [vagrant|docker]
-    -x, --clean      Remove basic vagrant box after building the new one -f, --force      Overwrite an existing box
+                     Prepare a box/image for Vagrant or Docker tools -x, --clean      Remove basic vagrant box after building the new one -f, --force      Overwrite an existing box
     -h, --help       Show this help message and exit